 Cell Culture Facility

 The Cell Culture Facility at NOVA Medical School provides a variety of equipment and services for working with cell cultures.
+It contributes daily to the improvement of scientific research and development in all areas involving work in cell culture.

 Our main objective is to provide adequate infrastructures and assistance in the following areas: logistical, management, technical and scientific support.
+Thus, the Unit allows users to carry out their work autonomously and efficiently.

-Room 1.13, dedicated to cell line culture.
+• Room dedicated to cell line culture

 This room is equipped with HEPA filters, four laminar flow chambers, and eight incubators, one of which is designated for quarantine, ensuring the highest level of quality control.